DaveahamLincoln/py_recon/README.md

 3. Delete the header.

 4. Delete all blank lines.
 To do this,
     *Press Ctl+A.

     *Press Ctl+G.

 	*Click “Special…”

 	*Select the “Blanks” radio button and click “OK.”

-	*Right click a highlighted cell and select “Delete…” *Select “Entire Row” and click “OK.”
+	*Right click a highlighted cell and select “Delete…”

+	*Select “Entire Row” and click “OK.”

 5. Save the sheet as a .CSV file.
 To do this,
     *Select “File,” then “Save As.”

 	*Select “CSV (comma delimited)” from the “Save as type” drop-down menu.

 	*Change the name of the file to something easy to remember and type, like “SetA.”

 	*Click “Save.”

-	*An error prompt should appear:
+	*An error prompt should appear.

  	*Click “OK.”

-	*An error prompt should appear:
+	*An error prompt should appear.

  	*Click “OK.”

 6. Repeat steps 2-5 for the second set of data.
 Two things to look out for:
     * It is very important that the names of the companies are in column A and the amounts to be reconciled are column B, so you might have to copy the columns one at a time to the second spreadsheet.

     * It is very important that you save the second set of data with a different name than the first set.

 7. Check to make sure your .CSVs are properly formatted.
 To do this:
     *Open the folder where you saved your .CSVs